 - EMPowerPlus micronutrient supplement

 Establishing a designated calming space within the home can be highly beneficial for individuals with ASD.
-This area should be a quiet, comfortable corner where they can retreat when feeling stressed or overwhelmed.
-Encourage the use of this space for relaxation techniques, such as meditation or deep breathing exercises, even if only for five minutes at a time.
+This area should be a quiet, comfortable corner where you can retreat when feeling stressed or overwhelmed.
 Consider incorporating sensory-friendly elements, such as soft lighting, weighted blankets, and calming colours, to further enhance the calming effects of this designated area.
 Soothing lighting using smart bulbs may also decrease sensory overwhelm and help with sleep wake cycle disturbances.

 There is no standard blood test to diagnose ASD, it is a clinical diagnosis.